 Kodak Professional Ultra Endura PaperAvailable in Classic Matt or Gloss.
 An all-round winner for colour printing as it’s possible to print directly onto it from both film and digital media.
 This is a resin-coated paper giving rich colours with great flesh tones, as well as intense blacks.
 Find out more

-Fujicolour Crystal Archive Velvet PaperThis is a dead matt c-type with a wonderfully creamy texture.
-Its muted tones work well for low-contrast, B&W or colour images.
-(Note: this is a colour paper, and all B&W images will contain a partial colour cast due to the emulsion.
+Fujicolour Crystal Archive Velvet PaperThis dead matt paper produces a creamy texture and muted tones.
+Its zero-reflective top layer creates a remarkably soft and flat matt effect, ideal for low-contrast images.
+(Note: this is a colour paper so all B&W images will contain a partial colour cast due to the emulsion.
 For no colour cast, we recommend selecting a Silver Gelatin paper) Find out more

-Kodak Professional Endura Metallic PaperWith a glossy finish and metallic appearance, it works well with both colour and B&W images, providing a different visual aspect to your work.
+Kodak and Fuji Metallic PaperWith a glossy finish and metallic appearance, it works well with both colour and B&W images, providing a different visual aspect to your work.
 (Note: this is a colour paper, and all B&W images will contain a partial colour cast due to the emulsion.
-For no colour cast, we suggest selecting a Silver Gelatin paper) Find out more
+To avoid a colour cast, we suggest using a Silver Gelatin paper) Find out more

 Fujiflex Crystal Archive Paper or 'Supergloss'Fujiflex is a reflective silver halide colour printing paper on a super high gloss PET base for professional use at the highest level, designed exclusively for digital output on large-format laser printers, such as our Lightjet or optimum high-quality images.
 Find out more